beccaob/html-css-portfolio-project-1/README.md

 Expected:

-* Form doesn't submit & ean error is displayed.
+* Form doesn't submit & an error is displayed.
 User is not redirected to confirmation page mentioned above.

 Actual: